by Fabio Giuseppe Carlo Carisio for VT Italy

 Especially after Turkish President Recep Tayyip Erdogan started the invasion of Rojava, the area administered by the Kurds in north-eastern Syria, on 9 October last.

-A few months ago it caused a sensation, but was edited only on Gospa News and Veterans Today, the terrible story of the child Mohammad Rashid Khalil, kidnapped and killed at 10 years even though suffering from Down Syndrome.
+A few months ago it caused a sensation, but was edited only on Gospa News and VT, the terrible story of the child Mohammad Rashid Khalil, kidnapped and killed at 10 years even though suffering from Down Syndrome.
 The reason is simple: the victims are Kurds, an ethnicity banned since 1922 by Turkey, which is NATO member since 1952 and actually enjoys an international immunity for war actions and massacres that already smell of genocide.

 «On 2 December, the Turkish army and its mercenaries committed a massacre against the people of Afrin forcibly displaced from their homes in al-Shahba, causing the martyrdom of 10 civilians, including 8 children, and injuring others.
 12 – writes the Kurdish media HawarsNews – The regional office of the United Nations Children’s Fund (UNICEF) for the Middle East and North Africa, based in Amman, Jordan, has published a report on its official website that expresses shock and sadness at the massacre».